Updated 16 May 2018

-The Institute of Imagination (“iOi”, “we” or “us”) promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
-We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
+The Institute of Imagination, which also incorporates iOi Enterprise Ltd (“iOi”, “we” or “us”), promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
+We will only process data from other organisations that have gained explicit consent to share your data with us.
+We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect or have consented to.

-Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of creating space for children to re-imagine the world.
+Developing a better understanding of our supporters through their personal data allows us to tell you more about what you want to hear about, make better decisions, fundraise more efficiently and ultimately, helps us to reach our goal of creating space for children to re-imagine the world.

 1. Where do we collect information about you from?